Scoring the game and building practice: the Whitecaps Experience Part III

 The ‘Caps College Night 2017 was a huge success.
-In total, all university teams sold 561 tickets and guaranteed access for the after game activities for one hundred people.
+In total, competitors sold 561 tickets altogether and guaranteed access for the after game activities for one hundred people.
 Participants had the chance to step on the field, take pictures and join a crossbar challenge.

 Did you find this report helpful or do you have any questions about the competition?
 Leave a comment below!